Chat With Our Students

 rriim@sseriga.edu

 Hey!
-I’m Rasmus, a first-year student from Estonia.
+I’m Rasmus, a second-year student from Estonia.
 I chose to study at SSE Riga among other top European business schools to prepare myself for future leadership and entrepreneurial ventures in the finance field.
 If you have any questions regarding the admissions process, living in Riga from abroad, choosing to study economics, or understanding whether SSE Riga is the place for you, feel free to shoot me a message!

 eblaua@sseriga.edu